Sid-Singh7/Equity-Data-Scraper/README.md

 Cash Flow Statement Retrieval: Understand the cash generated and used by an entity during a specific period, essential for assessing its liquidity and financial health.

 User-Friendly Python Interface: The project offers a straightforward Python interface, making it accessible for both beginners and experienced developers.

+Automated Metric and Ratio Macro: Provides key metrics and ratios used for financial analysis of the equity you have scraped data for.